AlexandreWadoux/non_stationary_variance_kriging/README.md

 Here is a brief introduction on the utilities for each script.

-- **/1 Install the variography package** You can download variography.zip and install it through R.
+- **/1 Install the variography package** You can download variography.zip and install it through R. (not yet available on CRAN, upon request)

 - **/2 Load the likelihood** You must download and save the likelihood.R script.
 This is then loaded in the main.R script.